Skip to primary navigation Skip to content Skip to footer

 Nature Walk

-Our nature walk is a leisurely 1-mile stroll into the ancient cypress swamp forests of the Everglades.
-These freshwater areas are home to old growth bald cypress that tower over the swamp and provide homes for owls, woodpeckers, bats, and raccoons.
-Orchids, bromeliads, ferns, and climbing vines create a lush sub-tropical landscape like no other place in North America.
-Alligators and turtles nest nearby and a variety of bird species can be found under in the shade of the cypress.
+Our nature walk offers a relaxed exploration into the ancient cypress swamp forests of the Everglades, with possible stops at the Clyde Butcher Art Gallery and the Oasis Visitor Center area.
+These pristine freshwater wetlands are home to towering old-growth bald cypress that shelter owls, woodpeckers, bats, and raccoons high in their branches.
+Along the trail, orchids, bromeliads, ferns, and climbing vines form a lush subtropical tapestry found nowhere else in North America.
+Alligators and turtles nest nearby, while a wide variety of bird species forage and rest beneath the shade of the cypress canopy.Walking routes and distances vary based on current conditions and access.

 Southern Lunch